 SPOILER: There is no such thing as perfect sleep!

-During the early months you go from superhuman hormones from delivering your baby to the adrenaline wearing off and you being left feeling exhausted.
-Although it is normal for the early months to be tiring, I want to share some information and tips that will help you with sleep through the first 4 months with your baby.
+During the early months, you go from superhuman hormones from delivering your baby to the adrenaline wearing off and you being left feeling exhausted.
+Although it is normal for the early months to be tiring, I want to share some information and tips to help you with sleep through the first 4 months with your baby.
 There are things you can do to help!

 1. Set Realistic Expectations

 Give yourself and your baby a break by setting up realistic expectations.
 Your baby is brand new and will frequently wake during the first 4 months.
 Feeding your baby every 1-4 hours is within a normal range during the newborn stage.
 Every baby is different, of course, but if your baby is within these ranges, just know that is normal!

 The sleep environment is a great place to start right from day 1 to help you and your newborn get more sleep.
 The focus here is remembering that your baby was just born and came out of the home they have known for their whole life.
 The best way to help your baby feel at “home” is to set up cues that mimic the womb.

 - Have a darker space.
 This helps to eliminate light stimulation that they are not used to, keeping them more relaxed.
 Have a soft light to use when feeding at night.